shxshwata/PythonAtSchool/README.md

 # PythonAtSchool
-🖥 this is a repo for all the python programs i did at my school!
+🖥 x 🎮 this is a repo for all the python programs i did at my school!
-💻 x 🎮